reema0814/Threat-Protection-with-XDR/Labguide/GettingStarted.md

      ![Enter Your Password](./media/sc900-image-2.png)

-4. If prompted to stay signed in, you can click "No."
+4. If prompted to stay signed in, you can click "No".

 5. If a **Welcome to Microsoft Azure** pop-up window appears, simply click "Maybe Later" to skip the tour.